ubihazard/probook-4x30s/README.md

 cp com.apple.AppleMultitouchTrackpad.plist ~/Library/Preferences/
 ```

-*You must log out and log in back for changes to apply.
-A reboot is not needed.*
+*A reboot is required to make it work.*

 A pre-made trackpad configuration file with tap to click is [provided](/Library/Preferences/com.apple.AppleMultitouchTrackpad.plist "Trackpad config") and should suit most users well.
 Copy it to `~/Library/Preferences` replacing the original.